• Platform

 • For some shoppers, slides function as house slippers or a quick and easy way to take out the garbage and get the mail.
 But today, wearing slides with your favorite pair of high socks is the perfect way to complete your high-fashion look.

-Highlight’s recommendation: Even if you’ve already finished your product, send it out for at-home testing!
+Highlight’s recommendation: Even if you’ve already finished your product, send it out for in-home testing!
 See how shoppers really use your product.
 Listen carefully and you may discover marketing opportunities you never imagined.

 It should go without saying, but unfortunately it still needs stating: apparel brands need to design products that meet the needs of the consumers who want to buy them.